kantarjiev/BAMRU-Org/docs/google_calendar.md

 ## Overview

 BAMRU's event calendar can sync to a live Google calendar.
 Gcal update is done using Google API V3.
-Using the Gapi V3 is complicated, but this is the only tool that lets us do Calendar Sync.
+Gapi V3 is complicated, but this is the only tool that lets us do Calendar Sync.

 Note: you don't need Gcal integration for basic copy editing!
 Nor do you need Gcal integration to update the HTML calendar on